Akilanakul/react-nobel-prize-search/README.md

 - **Search by Year**: Filter laureates by the year they were awarded.
 - **Auto-Suggestions**: Provides auto-suggestions as you type in the search fields.
 - **Paginated Results**: Displays search results in a paginated table.
+- **Real-Time Updates**: Fetches the latest data from the Nobel Prize API every 60 seconds.

 ## How to Run